victorbjorsvik/Flights/README.md

 3) Decarbonisation Analysis

-    - Refinement of methods to differentiate between short-haul and long-haul flights based on a customizable distance cutoff, including visualization enhancements to distinguish these categories.
+    - Methods to differentiate between short-haul and long-haul flights based on a customizable distance cutoff, including visualization enhancements to distinguish these categories.
     - Quantitative analysis of potential emissions reductions by replacing short-haul flights with rail services, including an assessment of the impact on overall flight emissions.